algoterranean/3dgan/README.md

 # Autoencoders and GANs in Tensorflow

 Example autoencoder and GAN implementations in Tensorflow.
+While the code supports numerous models, datasets, and options "out of the box", it is also designed to be used as a solid foundation for writing your own models and training methods.

 ## Models